2023 Climate Skeptics Conference: We’re Winning! No, They’re Not—But How they Could Win

 The secret of change is to focus all of your energy, not on fighting the old, but on building the new.

-Despite all the gripes about the many fallacies in environmentalist proposals, and the failures of many environmentalist attempts, they DO HAVE a set of ideas that could (conceivably at least) build a new world economy.
-In contrast, the Heartland skeptics have been arguing for the status quo (or even a previous economy) that is seen as more coal use, more giant nuclear plants, and vastly increased energy inputs for farming.
+Despite all the complaints about the many fallacies in environmentalist proposals, and the failures of many environmentalist attempts, the enviroes DO HAVE a set of ideas that could (conceivably at least) build a new world economy.
+In contrast, the Heartland skeptics have been arguing for the status quo (or even a previous economy) that is seen as more fossil-fuel use, more giant nuclear plants, and vastly increased energy inputs for farming.

 Far better would it be to propose that there are unlimited possibilities for new technologies that could supply abundant food and energy while avoiding climate overheating.
 With that prosperity consciousness in mind, it could then be argued that the markets can best determine which technologies triumph rather than government bureaucrats and politicians.
 Thus, always build; always have some new positive alternatives even when arguing the failures of other policies.

-For this discussion, I shall briefly note three major areas for which any one of them alone could provide all needed food and energy while mitigating excessive heat.
-They are first advanced agriculture, second next-generation nuclear fission, and third spreading agriculture into the oceans.
+For this discussion, I shall briefly note three major areas for which any one of the three alone could provide all needed food and energy while mitigating global warming.
+They are (1) advanced agriculture, (2) next-generation nuclear fission, and (3) spreading agriculture into the oceans.

-First, agricultural advances have already been happening for centuries.
-Miracle wheat and miracle rice made fools of those who (quite logically) predicted world famines in the 1970s, but the 21st Century can do much, much more.
-No-plowing and regenerative agriculture have already begun to increase production while requiring less energy and causing less warming.
+The first, agricultural advances. have already been happening for not just centuries, but millennia.
+Recently (starting in the 1970s), miracle wheat and miracle rice made fools of those who (quite logically) extrapolated food production trends to world famines in the 1970s.
+However, the 21st Century can do much, much more.
+Regenerative agriculture, with things like cover crops and no-plow planting, have maintained high food production while requiring less energy input, and thus, causing less warming.
 Genetically engineered crops were resisted, but now the government made us take genetically engineered covid vaccine shots, so get used to it in agriculture.
 Robots can crowd more crops together, can perform tasks more cheaply, and can even do the pollinating if necessary.
 American consumers will probably not embrace the bug de jour dinner plate, which radical environmentalists suggest, but livestock of all kinds thrive on bug protein supplements.
-Greenhouses and vertical farms can multiply production again from less land area and less water.
-Besides, their “waste product” stems and leaves can help feed those livestock … protein supplements.
+Greenhouses and vertical farms can multiply production again from less land area and less water (although only on high-cost specialty crops like salad greens).
+Besides, their “waste product” stems and leaves can help feed those six-legged mini-livestock … protein supplements!

 Second, the nuclear reactors developed for submarines are complex and touchy, like a fancy race car.
-Expanding them to giant gigawatt (billion-watt) sizes was looking for trouble and expensive to boot.
-Next-generation reactors include small modular reactors that can be built in a factory and shipped to the site rather than expensively built on site.
+Expanding such reactors to giant gigawatt (billion-watt) sizes was looking for trouble and expensive to boot.
+Next-generation reactors have better materials and techniques for inherent safety.
+Even better for cost practicality, small modular reactors can be built in a factory and shipped to the site rather than expensively built on site.
 They can also be shipped back to a factory for cheaper repair or disassembly.
 The factory can also recycle “unburned” fuel so there is much more fuel to burn and less to store for thousands of years.
 Thorium can be added to the uranium fuel mix to multiply usable fuel again.

 Third, our planet, Earth, has a surface of 71% ocean (the planet name should be Aqua).
-Aquaculturing seaweeds on 10% of the ocean area could provide food for ten billion people and fuel for their vehicles with no net global-warming emissions.
-In fact, waste material slipping away from the process would pull down carbon dioxide to reduce global warming.
+Aquaculturing seaweeds (really sea vegetables!) and sea animals on 10% of the ocean area could provide food for ten billion people and fuel for their vehicles with no net global-warming emissions.
+In fact, waste material slipping away from the process would pull down enough carbon dioxide to stop global warming.

-For more information on these world-saving processes, see Saving the World Before Breakfast: A Better Green New Deal; and the forthcoming Saving the World Before Breakfast: The Earth Alone Can Save Us.
-The first is available either through Amazon in paperback or Kindle, as well as slower but at a more reasonable cost through the website Savingtheworldbeforebreadkfast.com.
-The second should be available by May.
+For more information on these world-saving processes, see Saving the World Before Breakfast: A Better Green New Deal and Saving the World Before Breakfast: The Earth Alone Can Save Us.
+These books are available either through Amazon, as well as slower but at a more reasonable cost through the website Savingtheworldbeforebreadkfast.com.

 ß-Back arrow to return to EveryEnergyBit.blogspot.com